predhilkr/Flights/README.md

 ----As the requirement was to validate the response.
 ----This Script validates only to check if search is successful.
 Therefore checked for Best departing flight.

+Thread.sleep were used instead of implicit wait as google flights page took more time to load and selenium was throwing errors due to this.

 Script: